Why is Good Documentation Important in Nursing Homes? Common Mistakes and Legal Significance

 • Documentation of arrangements made by the nurse for the continuing care of the patient

-Nursing records that are incomplete, inaccurate, untimely, illegible or inaccessible, or that are false or ambiguous can obstruct legal fact finding, endanger the legal rights, claims, and defenses of both patients and health care providers, and increase risk of liability of the healthcare organization and providers.
+Nursing records that are incomplete, inaccurate, untimely, illegible or inaccessible, or that are false or ambiguous can obstruct legal fact finding, endanger the legal rights, claims, and defense of both patients and health care providers, and increase risk of liability of the healthcare organization and providers.

 Medical Records – Common Mistakes to Avoid

-• Failure to record medications administered: Nurses should record the dose, route, and time of every medication given to the patient.
+2. 2.
+Not detailing medication administration: Nurses should record the dose, route, and time of every medication given to the patient.
 They should ensure that only medications that are prescribed are administered and investigate if they suspect that medication may have been given but not recorded.

-• Not documenting discontinued medication: If the physician discontinued a medication and the nurse did not document this, the patient may continue receiving the drug – with disastrous medical consequences.
+7. 7.
+Not documenting discontinued medication: If the physician discontinued a medication and the nurse did not document this, the patient may continue receiving the drug – with disastrous medical consequences.
 The nurses can be sued for negligence.
 To avoid this, the nurse should crosscheck the physician’s orders and medication sheet before giving any medication.

 Infographics